-Les Menuires is a purpose-built town divided into three separate tiers - La Croisette, Reberty and Preyerand - with facilities and accommodation at each level.
+Les Menuires is a purpose-built town divided into five separate tiers - La Croisette, Preyerand, Les Fontanettes, Grand Reberty and Les Bruyères - with facilities and accommodation at each level.
 At the heart of the village is La Croisette where you will find most of the apartment blocks which have given Les Menuires its reputation for not being as pretty as Meribel.
 However, the village has grown over the years and newer properties have improved its appearance.
 There are now several hamlets that are more pleasing on the eye and you can’t beat the access to the ski area.
 Nearly all the accommodation gives you almost instant access to the slopes with very little traffic to get in the way.

 Much of the accommodation is ski in/ski out, making a holiday to Les Menuires perfect for families, groups and beginners, who will be able to roll out of bed and straight into their lesson.
 Queuing also tends not to be a problem in Les Menuires with the lift system being fast and efficient.